-This list carries over from year to year.
-It is a list of all Texas and out-of-state business relationships in which the combined entity is involved not already listed in Step 3.a.
+This is a list of all Texas and out-of-state business relationships in which the combined entity is involved not already listed in Step 3.a. and must include all other contracts (i.e.: Medicare, CACFP, Hospice etc).
 For each contract, grant or business, the preparer must indicate in the left-most column whether the contract, grant or business was active during the entire accountability report period.
 If the answer to this question for a specific contract, grant or business relationship is "No", then an explanation must be entered in the Note column.